dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 Entitles a `spender`, indicated through an `Account`, to transfer any NFT of the collection hosted on this ledger and owned by the caller at the time of transfer on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount }`, where `caller` is the caller of this method and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which tokens the approval should apply to must be held on and can be transferred out from).
 Note that the `from_subaccount` parameter needs to be explicitly specified not only because accounts are a primary concept in this standard, but also because the approval applies to the collection, i.e., all tokens on the ledger the caller holds, and those tokens may be held on different subaccounts.
 The `expires_at` value specifies the expiration date of the approval.
 The method has batch semantics and allows for submitting a batch of such collection approvals with a single invocation.

-The method response comprises a vector of optional item, one per request item.
+The method response comprises a vector of optional elements, one per request element.
 The response is a positional argument w.r.t. the request, i.e., the `i`-th response element is the response to the `i`-th request element.
 Each response item contains either an `Ok` variant containing the transaction index of the collection-level approval in the success case or an `Err` variant in the error case.
 A `null` element in the response indicates that the corresponding request element has not been processed.

 Only one approval can be active for a given `(spender, from_subaccount)` pair.
 Note that it is not required that tokens be held by the caller on their `from_subaccount` for the approval to be active.